A counterexample to the weak density of smooth maps between manifolds in Sobolev spaces: Introduction

-We specify next the Pontryagin construction to the case $m=1$ and $\ell=2$, which is the situation of interest for us.
-The framed manifold we consider is therefore a framed closed curve $\mathcal C$ in $\S^3$ or $\R^3$, for which we are given a orthonormal basis of its orthonormal plane $\mathfrak e^\perp(\cdot) \equiv(\vec \tau_1(\cdot), \vec \tau_2(\cdot))$.
-This frame in turn induces a natural \emph{orientation} of the curve, choosing the vector $\vec \tau_3(a)= \vec \tau_1(a) \times \vec \tau_2 (a)$ as a unit tangent vector to the curve at the point $a$, so that \emph{any framed curve is oriented}.
-Our next task is to map a small annular region around the curve to the sphere $\S^2$.
-To that aim, we present first an elementary ingredient which is the construction of a map from a small disk onto the sphere $\S^2$.
+We describe the Pontryagin construction in the case $m=1$ and $\ell=2$, which is the only situation of interest for us.
+The framed manifold we consider is therefore a framed closed curve $\mathcal C$ in $\R^3$, for which we are given an orthonormal basis of its orthogonal plane $\mathfrak e^\perp(\cdot) \equiv(\vec \tau_1(\cdot), \vec \tau_2(\cdot))$.
+This frame in turn induces a natural \emph{orientation} of the curve, choosing

+as a unit tangent vector to the curve at the point $a$, so that \emph{any framed curve is oriented}.
+Our next task is to map a small annular neighborhood of the curve onto the sphere $\S^2$.
+To that aim, we step again one dimension below and present as a preliminary ingredient the construction of a map from the unit disk onto the sphere $\S^2$ mapping the boundary of the disk to the south pole.

+{\it Mapping the unit disk to the standard sphere $\S^2$}.
+We consider in the plane $\R^2$ the unit disk